SyedT1/Data-Mining-CSC417/Week 4/README.md

   5. You are asked to apply the k-means algorithm to this set of N = 50000 vectors, with k = 10 groups, and starting from a random initial group assignment

   6. Calculate the quality of the final clusters using following criteria
+     + Internal Validation
+          + Davies–Bouldin index
+          + Dunn index
+     + External Validation
+          + Purity
+          + Rand Index
+  7. Plot the 3D plots for the randomly chosen 1000 data from the MNIST using the tsne.
+Use different colors for the points that are assigned to different clusters.
+Also plot the centroids in bigger markers.